scalikejdbc/scalikejdbc.github.io/source/documentation/faq.html.md

 ### How to share same DB with Rails ActiveRecord?
 <hr/>

-As you know, Rails ActiveRecords saves timestamp values in UTC time zone.
+As you know, Rails ActiveRecord saves timestamp values in UTC time zone.
 DB column types will be `timetamp without timezone`.

 When you need to work with them, call the following Java TimeZone's settter method (instead of `DateTimeZone.setDefault(DateTimeZone.UTC)`) at first.